newrelic/nri-kubernetes/internal/testutil/datagen/README.md

 This can be overridden by setting `IS_MINIKUBE` to `0`, `false`, or basically anything but `1`.

+#### `WAIT_TIMEOUT`

+Controls how long to wait for kubernetes resources to become ready before giving up.
+Defaults to 3 minutes.

 #### `HELM_E2E_ARGS`

 Most resources are installed using the [`e2e-resources`](../../../e2e/charts/e2e-resources) chart. `datagen.sh` will append the contents of `HELM_E2E_ARGS` to the `helm install ...` line that installs the chart, where custom values can be defined using `--set` or `-f` and an external values file.